tcxcx/peaq-drone/README.md

 ## Overview

 The Decentralized Drone Delivery Management System (DDDMS) is a cutting-edge, blockchain-enabled platform designed to revolutionize the logistics industry.
 This peer-to-peer system allows users to autonomously enlist their drones for various delivery tasks, creating an efficient and decentralized delivery network.
-Leveraging GPS, IoT, and blockchain technologies, DDDMS aims to provide secure, transparent, and reliable delivery services.
+Leveraging DIDs, and blockchain technologies, DDDMS aims to provide secure, transparent, and reliable delivery services.

 ## Key Features

 - **User Registration and Drone Listing:** Users can register and list their drones, specifying details like specifications, availability, and service fees.
 - **Delivery Request and Matching:** Customers can place delivery requests; the system matches these with the best-suited drone.
+- **Blockchain Integration:** Secure and transparent transactions with blockchain technology using the Polkadot and Peaq SDK's for payment processing and drone identity verification.
+Creation of Machine DID (Decentralized Identifiers) for every new drone registered using the Peaq Network JS SDK.
+- **Feedback and Rating System:** Post-delivery feedback mechanism for service improvement.
 - **Real-Time Tracking:** GPS technology integration allows for real-time tracking of drones and deliveries (BACKLOG).
-- **Blockchain Integration:** Secure and transparent transactions with blockchain technology using the Polkadot and Peaq SDK's (BACKLOG) for payment processing and drone identity verification.
-- **Feedback and Rating System:** Post-delivery feedback mechanism for service improvement.
 - **Analytics Dashboard:** Data-driven insights for drone operators and administrators (BACKLOG).
 - **Docker Containerization:** The application is containerized using Docker for scalable and easy deployment.